-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Blouin is shown as a purple triangle. (analysis methodology)
+Blouin is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Blouin sponsored bills primarily in these issue areas:

 Some of Blouin’s most recently sponsored bills include...